 “Yes, I have one.
 The signal isn’t too far from here actually.”

-She was now the one in charge of it instead of Kiko, and it was definitely best that way if we wanted to keep it in one piece.
+She was now in charge of it instead of Kiko, and it was definitely best that way if we wanted to keep it in one piece.

 “Shouldn’t we start looking for it?”
 I asked eagerly, trying to get away from more than just the wet air.

 “No,” said Cashel.
 “We’ll wait for Jotham like we said we would.”

 First attempted escape from Jotham: shot down.

 “Who is this guy?”
 I murmured to Tammy.

 “We met him when we first came to this planet.”
 She whispered back, still adjusting the PSL.
 “He’s a good friend, we can trust him.”

 It was more than a few hours before Jotham finally returned.
 He had a grim look on his face as he opened the door to us.